poppolopoppo/DependencyAnalyser/README.md

    * Double-clicking bring up the Size Map inspector
 5. Searchable results by Name or Type
 6. Sortable results by Name, Dependencies Count, Total Size, Type or Path

+By default, the tool only analyses assets of type World.
+Removing limitations to asset types will allow the tool to analyse all assets (which is potentially slow for large projects).

 ![tool_breakdown](https://github.com/YAGER-Development/DependencyAnalyser/assets/17513294/9878555a-1d8c-406d-aa03-3e4b4bf9c598)